Ditectrev/DP-203/README.md

 - [x] On the master database, execute a query against the sys.dm_pdw_nodes_os_performance_counters dynamic management view.
 - [ ] From Azure Monitor in the Azure portal, execute a query against the logs of DW1.
 - [ ] On DW1, execute a query against the sys.database_files dynamic management view.
-- [ ] Execute a query against the logs of DW1 by using the Get-AzOperationalInsightSearchResult PowerShell cmdlet.\
+- [ ] Execute a query against the logs of DW1 by using the Get-AzOperationalInsightSearchResult PowerShell cmdlet.

 ### You have a SQL pool in Azure Synapse.
 A user reports that queries against the pool take longer than expected to complete.
 You need to add monitoring to the underlying storage to help diagnose the issue.
 Which two metrics should you monitor?

-- [x] Cache used percentage
+- [x] Cache used percentage.
-- [ ] DWU Limit
+- [ ] DWU Limit.
-- [ ] Snapshot Storage Size
+- [ ] Snapshot Storage Size.
-- [ ] Active queries
+- [ ] Active queries.
-- [x] Cache hit percentage
+- [x] Cache hit percentage.

 ### You have an Apache Spark DataFrame named temperatures.
 A sample of the data is shown in the following table.
 You need to produce the following table by using a Spark SQL query.
 How should you complete the query?